constellaXion/constellaXion-cli/README.md

 deploy (required for deployment): The Deployment target.
 Currently only GCP is supported.
 - gcp:
   - project_id: The GCP project ID.
-  - location: The GCP region to deploy the model to.
+  - region: The GCP region to deploy the model to.

 ## Usage
 Initialize your project: